Post Instagram Makeout, J.Lo Steps Out With A Necklace That Makes Bennifer Official-Official

-As if their steamy makeout photo wasn’t enough proof that Jennifer Lopez and Ben Affleck are in fact back together, the newest addition to Lopez’ jewelry collection certainly is.
+As if their steamy makeout photo wasn’t enough proof that Jennifer Lopez and Ben Affleck are in fact back together, the newest addition to Lopez’ jewellery collection certainly is.

 One day after the couple made it Instagram-official on Lopez’s feed, photos of the singer-actress surfaced of her shopping in Monaco, where she has been celebrating her 52nd birthday with Affleck.
 In them, she can be seen wearing a white linen minidress with a Nick Fouquet sun hat, a Valentino handbag, and two gold necklaces — one with a heart-shaped diamond pendant and another embellished with three capital letters: B, E, and N. And unlike her fedora-style hat and heart necklace, which were both present in the birthday bikini shots, her other neck bauble appears to be brand new.